biozoo/DEV_Bifurcation/README.md

 4. Plot the averaged results instead of the results based on one replicate as shown in this file.

 ###############################################
-# Note for analysing synthetic dataset:
+# Note for analysing empirical dataset:
 This R file demonstrates the DEV analysis applied in the following three datasets (Fig. 2D-L)

  (1) Voice experiment data are provided by Dr. Isao Tokuda (Fig. 2D-F)